ezsuite/community/README.md

 # Welcome to the EZSuite Community!
-> A Repo for Discussions and Bug Reports about EZSuite Products
+> This Repo is for discussions and bugrReports regarding all EZSuite Products.

 **Please create an issue for any bugs you encounter or feature requests you have :)**